Counseling Skills & Techniques

-Individual counseling is the most common type of counseling that focuses on the growth and mental health of an individual.
+- Individual counseling, the most common type, focuses on an individual’s growth and mental health.

-Couples or marriage counseling focuses on assisting couples in overcoming conflict and working towards a stronger relationship.
+- Couples or marriage counseling focuses on assisting couples in overcoming conflict and working toward a stronger relationship.

 The Process of Counseling

 - Attending: Staying present for your client requires giving them your undivided attention, making eye contact, mirroring body language and demonstrating your understanding.
 These behaviors demonstrate to your client that you hear and recognize their concerns.

 - Active listening: Using all of your senses to listen to your client means more than just hearing what they are saying.
 According to the Center for Creative Leadership, active listening helps to establish trust and inspires respect.

 - Closed questions can be answered with a ‘yes’ or ‘no’ response.
 Because they do not encourage deeper exploration, they can provide limited information and should be used sparingly.